kewlfft/ansible-aur/README.md

 ## Usage
 ### Note
-* This module aims to cover the AUR, for package removal or system upgrade with the repositories, it is recommended to use the official *pacman* module,
+* This module aims to cover the AUR; for package removal or system upgrade with the repositories, it is recommended to use the official *pacman* module,
-* A package is reinstalled only if an update is available, using the *--needed* parameter, except for *yay* which does not support it and systematically reinstalls.
+* A package is reinstalled only if an update is available, using the *--needed* parameter.

 ### Examples
 Use it in a task, as in the following examples: